mieky/mike.fi/README.md

 # mike.fi

 Created with Astro.
-Hosted on Cloudflare Pages.
+Hosted on GitHub Pages.

 Massively inspired by [Pilcrow](https://pilcrowonpaper.com/), thank you!